gramythedj/edugeeks/content/en/docs/logarithm/problems on logarithms.md

 6) $log_2\ x + log_2\ (x+3) = 1$

-VI) If log 2= x, log 3 =y and log 5 =z then express the following in x,y and z
+VI) If log 2= x, log 3 =y then express the following in x and y

 1) log 24